devlink42/workshop-blockchain/README.md

 1. `$ algokit doctor`
 2. `$ gh codespace ports`

-> Everything should be installed properly except `poetry`.
+> Everything should be installed properly.
 Port 4001, 4002, 5173, 8980 should be public.

 ## Algokit